software-mansion/react-native-reanimated/docs/docs/web-support.md

 Since
 [2.0.0-alpha.7](https://github.com/software-mansion/react-native-reanimated/releases/tag/2.0.0-alpha.7)
-has been released it is possible to launch reanimated 2 in a web browser.
+release it's possible to launch reanimated 2 in a web browser.
 For that case all of the functionalities are implemented purely in javascript, hence the efficiency of the animations might drop.

 If you use
 [playground](https://github.com/software-mansion-labs/reanimated-2-playground)
-and want to start the app in the browser, just type
+and want to start the app in the browser, just type:
 ```
 yarn web
 ```